 (3) The requirements set forth in 603 CMR 14.00 are in addition to, or in some instances clarify or further elaborate, those contained in M.G.L. c.
 71A, which governs the provision of education to public school students who are English learners, as that term is defined in M.G.L. c.
 71A.

-(4) For purposes of 603 CMR 14.00, the term "school district" shall include charter schools and collaborative education programs, and the term "superintendent" shall include charter school leaders and directors of collaborative education programs.
+(4) For purposes of 603 CMR 14.00, the term "school district" shall include charter schools and collaborative education programs; the term "superintendent" shall include charter school leaders and directors of collaborative education programs; the term “Department” shall mean the Department of Elementary and Secondary Education; and the term “Commissioner” shall mean the Commissioner of Elementary and Secondary Education or his or her designee.

 14.02: Identification and Assessment of Students

-(1) Each school district shall establish procedures, in accordance with Department of Elementary and Secondary Education guidelines, to identify those students who may be English learners and assess their level of English proficiency upon their enrollment in the school district.
+(1) Each school district shall establish procedures, in accordance with Department guidelines, to identify those students who may be English learners and assess their level of English proficiency upon their enrollment in the school district.

 (2) The parent or guardian of any student enrolled in the school district may request that the school district assess the child's level of English proficiency.